 If you’re a fan of sniping in Apex Legends, you’ll definitely have come across the Longbow DMR and experienced its deadly damage at long range.
 To help you master the weapon, we’ve put together a detailed guide on how you can take the gun to another level and become a true marksman in-game.

-Finding the perfect sniper in Apex Legends can be incredibly difficult with the number of rifles available in Season 8.
-From the Sentinel to the Charge Rifle, there’s no doubt both these weapons can be incredible in the right player’s hands.
-However, sometimes it’s better to go for a classic choice and pick up a DMR Longbow.
+Finding the perfect sniper in Apex Legends can be incredibly difficult with the number of rifles available in the game.
+From the Sentinel to the Kraber if you’re lucky enough!
+There’s no doubt these ranged weapons can be incredible in the right player’s hands.
+However, sometimes it’s better to go for a classic choice and pick up a Longbow DMR.

 With a perfect balance of damage and fire rate, the Longbow is a great choice for any player looking to dominate at long-range and pick up the victory.
 To do this, you’ll need to know the damage stats of the Longbow and which attachments get the most out of the gun’s strengths.